LeoWirz/SciNewsClassification/README.md

 #### **How many categories (field/domain) ?**
 computer science, nutrition, biologie, etc...
 The list of domains is manually copied from [Similarweb](https://www.similarweb.com/top-websites/category) because they use anti-scraping bots. what is interesting is that they use categories that we can use as labels for our classifier.
-The categories that we could use are health, news and media, science, and all their subcategories
+The categories that we could use are :
+- food & drink
+    - beverages
+    - catering
+    - cooking and recipes
+    - vegetarian and vegan
+- health
+    - addictions
+    - arternative and natural medicine
+    - dentistry
+    - heathcare industry
+    - nutrition
+- news and media
+    - business news
+    - college and university press
+    - magazines and e zines
+    - newspapers
+    - sports news
+    - technology news
+    - weather
+- science
+    - agriculture
+    - astronomy
+    - biology
+    - chemistry
+    - earth sciences
+    - educational resources
+    - engineering and technology
+    - environment
+    - instruments and supplies
+    - math
+    - physics
+    - social sciences

 They also have interesting features like average visit duration, pages per visit and bounce rates (percentage of visitor that leave after one page).

 #### **Less websites and more articles for now**
 They are 50 sites per catergory and webhose gets 100 articles per query.

-#### **Spinn3r**
+#### **Spinn3r or webhose**
 Try to use an extraction software to get the articles.
 Spinn3r is not free, we will try Webhose.io which as a free section.
 Spinn3r at EPFL only contains twitter post, webhose seems easier to use a gets clean data.
 We filter the queries by language (only english) and domain.